lancy/CYHelper/README.md

 ## What's new?
 ###1.1.4
+* NSArray and NSSet map and filter with block.
 * Easy to access centerY and centerX of UIView.
 * Days with in era from date to date.